Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Framework and Experimental Setup

 An entity may be highly relevant in the conceptual sense yet fail this test: if it is not linked consistently in relevant documents, it provides little coverage.
 Conversely, an entity may be topically plausible but so frequent across the collection that its presence does not distinguish relevant from non-relevant material.
 These are the two failure modes above, viewed through a common lens: conceptual relatedness and observable discriminative utility are not the same.

 This motivates a different criterion.
 Rather than asking \emph{is this entity related to the query?}, we ask \emph{does the presence of this entity, as detected by the linker in this collection, help distinguish relevant from non-relevant documents?} We call this \emph{Observable Entity Relevance} (OER).
 OER is a property of the triple (entity, query, collection): it measures whether entity $e$, as linked in collection $\mathcal{D}$, is a discriminative signal for query $q$ in the BM25 candidate pool.
 Its complement, \emph{Conceptual Entity Relevance} (CER), is the traditional notion of relevance: whether an entity is semantically related to a query independent of the candidate set or linking environment.
 CER underlies manually annotated entity qrels and LLM-generated entity labels.

+Binary-derived supervision (Equation~\ref{eq:binary_derivation}) sits awkwardly with respect to both.
+It makes no semantic judgment, so it is not CER; but its exclusivity criterion is a proxy for rarity rather than for discriminative utility, so it is not OER either.
+As we show in Section~\ref{sec:The Supervision--Coverage Dilemma}, it is in fact \emph{negatively} correlated with OER.
+The three supervision families we evaluate therefore target three different quantities --- exclusivity, conceptual relatedness, and corpus-grounded discriminativeness --- and none of them targets OER directly.
 We revisit the CER--OER distinction in Section~\ref{sec:Observable vs Conceptual Entity Relevance}.

 To make the distinction concrete, consider a query about \emph{gasoline taxation policy}. \textsc{United States} is conceptually adjacent: it appears in many relevant documents, but also in many non-relevant ones, so its presence contributes little evidence of relevance.
 By contrast, \textsc{Motor Fuel Tax} may be less globally salient, yet appear almost exclusively in documents genuinely about fuel taxation.
 A CER-based criterion would favor \textsc{United States}; OER reverses this ranking because it rewards discriminative evidence in the collection rather than semantic centrality alone.